top of page

 You’re not comparing your child to someone else’s child—you’re comparing them to someone else’s public relations strategy.

-2. Teens absorb the stress.
+2. Teens Absorb the Stress

 Even the most grounded student will feel it when they hear phrases like: "Did you hear where Jordan is applying?”
 Comparison culture can quietly erode confidence and motivation.
+It’s essential to recognize how this pressure affects your teen.

 • prestige